-PO Box 550, Venice, CA 90294 www.VeniceNC.org 12.
-RESOLUTION TO PRIORITIZE TOWING OF RVS AND CAMPERS NEAR RESIDENCES, SCHOOLS, CHILD CARE CENTERS, PARKS, POST OFFICES, LIBRARIES AND SENIOR CENTERS (3-1-0) MOTION: Be It Resolved, that the Venice Neighborhood Council calls upon councilmember Traci Park to immediately introduce a Motion to establish, at least in CD 11, that the city prioritize citing and towing of all vehicles violating any of the three regulations above - OVO, 72 hour rule, street sweeping - parked on city streets within 75 feet of a residentially-occupied structure, a school, a child care center, park, library, post office, or senior center, regardless of whether they are used as dwellings or not.
+PO Box 550, Venice, CA 90294 www.VeniceNC.org B. (3-1-0) RESOLUTION TO PRIORITIZE TOWING OF RVS AND CAMPERS NEAR RESIDENCES, SCHOOLS, CHILD CARE CENTERS, PARKS, POST OFFICES, LIBRARIES AND SENIOR CENTERS MOTION: Now, Therefore Be It Resolved, that the Venice Neighborhood Council calls upon councilmember Traci Park to immediately introduce a Motion to establish, at least in CD 11, that the city prioritize citing and towing of all vehicles violating any of the three regulations above - OVO, 72 hour rule, street sweeping - parked on city streets within 75 feet of a residentially-occupied structure, a school, a child care center, park, library, post office, or senior center, regardless of whether they are used as dwellings or not.
 Upon passage this Resolution shall be transmitted to the Council District 11 councilmember.
-Whereas, Venice is currently the unwanted host to over 100 RVs, campers and vans used as dwellings; and Whereas, many of these vehicles have been parking in the same location, within several feet of residences, for months, in some instances for years; and Whereas, the city of Los Angeles has unconscionably established a regulatory straitjacket for itself that unnecessarily limits its ability to enforce many existing parking regulations, including the Venice-specific "No Oversize Vehicles 2-6AM" ordinance (OVO), the 72-hour rule requiring all vehicles parked on city streets to move after this period, and the requirement to move on days of street sweeping, and Whereas, this city policy straitjacket: - Puts a priority on citing and towing vehicles that create traffic hazards, environmental or public health hazards (read: obviously leaking sewage to the street), obstruct city services, and/or are inoperable or unregistered. - While it established (though not by ordinance) a lengthy internal city process of engagement and attempts at voluntary compliance, which accepts and enables continued vehicle dwelling in the city of Los Angeles, while all the cities and county incorporated territory near Venice completely ban vehicles over 7 or 8 feet tall at night on city streets (without a city permit) and enforce all their parking ordinances. - And ignores the serious burden placed on residents by the policy, which allows for occupied vehicles to remain within feet of residents and significant spaces and facilities used by the public for years at a time, robbing residents and their guests of street parking, while also permitting ceaseless accumulation of trash, bikes and bike "chop shops," and food waste, discharge of human sewage to gutters, the storm drain system and Venice beach waters, and frequent latenight noise, preventing residents' "guiet enjoyment of their homes;" and
+Whereas, Venice is currently the unwanted host to over 100 RVs, campers and vans used as dwellings; and Whereas, many of these vehicles have been parking in the same location, within several feet of residences, for months, in some instances for years; and Whereas, the city of Los Angeles has unconscionably established a regulatory straitjacket for itself that unnecessarily limits its ability to enforce many existing parking regulations, including the Venice-specific "No Oversize Vehicles 2-6AM" ordinance (OVO), the 72-hour rule requiring all vehicles parked on city streets to move after this period, and the requirement to move on days of street sweeping, and Whereas, this city policy straitjacket:

+- Puts a priority on citing and towing vehicles that create traffic hazards, environmental or public health hazards (read: obviously leaking sewage to the street), obstruct city services, and/or are inoperable or unregistered. - While it established (though not by ordinance) a lengthy internal city process of engagement and attempts at voluntary compliance, which accepts and enables continued vehicle dwelling in the city of Los Angeles, while all the cities and county incorporated territory near Venice completely ban vehicles over 7 or 8 feet tall at night on city streets (without a city permit) and enforce all their parking ordinances. - And ignores the serious burden placed on residents by the policy, which allows for occupied vehicles to remain within feet of residents and significant spaces and facilities used by the public for years at a time, robbing residents and their guests of street parking, while also permitting ceaseless accumulation of trash, bikes and bike "chop shops," and food waste, discharge of human sewage to gutters, the storm drain system and Venice beach waters, and frequent latenight noise, preventing residents' "quiet enjoyment of their homes;" and Whereas, these policies were requested and put in place by former city councilmember Mike Bonin in his capacity as chair of the city council's Parking and Transportation Committee; and